fahimHasnat/Task-Analyzer-Frontend/README.md

-# Task Analyzer - Frontend
+# Text Analyzer - Frontend

 This guide will walk you through setting up the frontend of the Task Analyzer project.